standards-hub/miscellaneous/README.md

 Also consider to:

 * keep these files in sync with upstream project
-* ask to the upstream project to insert the identifiers on their source code files / documents.
+* ask the upstream project to insert the identifiers on their source code files / documents.

 ### Technical Document License
-In projects where the main deliverable are technical documents, each document MUST have a legal disclaimer.
+In projects where the main deliverables are technical documents, each document MUST have a legal disclaimer.

 The legal disclaimer to insert in each project document SHOULD be: